michael-codesjs/clockup/README.md

 You should have an AWS Account and your credentials set on your local machine.
 I like to do so via the shared credentials file, you can do so too by following [**these**](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html) instructions.
 These credentials are used by Terraform and The Serverless Framework to deploy the infrastructure and microservices to your AWS account.

 To deploy and destroy the infrastructure and/or microservices, run the commands **`yarn deploy`** and **`yarn destroy`** respectively and let the scripts I wrote handle the long process of deploying/destroying the backend for you.
-The scripts will ask you a few questions before deploying.
+The scripts will ask you a few questions before deploying. **Note**: these scripts require you to install dependencies of every microservice.

 ## **Testing**